KrzychuK121/recruitment-task-smart/README.md

 First of all I tried to solve the task in my head, without typing any code yet.
 Then, I found out I don't know how TypeScript and Redux works.
 So i watched React course and learned how to use them.
 The application evolved while I was following the list of tasks to do.
+I know that in larger application I should be using different type of import so application will work better, but I thought that this application is small enough to not use this approach.

 ## Challenges